SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 ## Tracing

-Currently, tracing is leveraged by Micrometer Tracing rand OpenTelemetry in the Spring context.
+Currently, tracing is leveraged by Micrometer Tracing and OpenTelemetry in the Spring context.
 OpenTelemetry (OTEL) is a collection of standardized vendor-agnostic tools, APIs, and SDKs.
 It's a CNCF incubating project and is a merger of the OpenTracing and OpenCensus projects.
 OpenTracing is a vendor-neutral API for sending telemetry data over to an observability backend.